exploratory-io/book/tutorials/mongo.md

 ### What you are going to learn

-- Importing data from Mongo DB
+- Importing data from MongoDB
 - Flatten the nested data with 'unnest' command
 - Extracting Geo coordinate values from List (array) data
 - Visualize data with Map